South Korea

 Foreign Language Proficiency

 No Korean language skills are required.
-However, as the ETA Orientation includes an approximately 100-hour intensive Korean language component, elementary self-study is expected prior to arrival.
+Since the six-week ETA orientation training period includes an approximately 100-hour intensive Korean language component, though, elementary self-study is expected prior to arrival.
 While ETAs teach classes in English, a commitment to Korean language learning before and during the grant greatly enhances an ETA’s quality of life in Korea and elevates their ability to interact with local community members.

 Placement Type